dayton-outar/glif/autotools/README.md

  7. Debugging and Troubleshooting: Strategies for debugging configuration and build issues that may arise while using Autotools.

  8. Case Studies: Real-world case studies demonstrating how to apply Autotools in various types of projects.

+## Jupiter

+This folder contains material from the Jupiter project source code repository for the No Starch Press book, Autotools, 2nd Edition.